mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 to obtain the resources they need from a limited pool.
-The gunnery department is no different and having the Admin skill helps to make sure the maintenance of the ship’s guns remains a top priority.
+The gunnery department is no different and having the Admin skill helps to make sure the maintenance of the ship's guns remains a top priority.

 Gunners – especially those who operate turrets, barbettes and small bays – are sometimes a source